cppalliance/safe-cpp/proposal/draft.md

                       ^
 ```

 The borrow checker stops compilation.
 We're dropping `data`, which is the thread's copy of the `arc`, between its shared borrow and its use.
 The expired borrow is created by `data->lock()`, which is our lock on the mutex: it creates a lifetime constraint on `data`.
 That borrow is kept live after the `drp data` by the lock guard's destructor, which unlocks the mutex in the `arc`.
-If we drop `data`, then the reference might go to zero, freeing the the mutex.
-The lock guard's destructor would access a mutex through a dangling pointer: a use-after-free defect.
+The borrow checker won't let us drop `data`, because that conflicts with an in-scope loan on that same object.
+The use-after-free defect is avoided.

 This is lifetime safety with an additional level of indirection compared to the previous borrow checker violation.
-The beauty of borrow checking is that, unlike lifetime safety based on heuristics, it's robust for any complex set of constraints and control flow.
+The beauty of borrow checking is that, unlike lifetime safety based on heuristics, it's robust for any complicated set of constraints and control flow.
 The thread safety it enables is superior concurrency technology than what Standard C++ provides.

 ### Runtime checks

 Safe operations that can't be checked for soundness with static analysis must be checked at runtime.
 An operation may return an error code, throw an exception or panic and abort.
 Panics terminate the program, which is far preferable from a security standpoint than entering undefined behavior.

 * Builtin arrays and slices panic on out-of-bounds subscripts.
-* Integer division panics when the divisor is zero.
-* Integer division panics when INT_MIN is divided by -1.
+* Integer division panics when the divisor is zero or when the numerator is INT_MIN and the divisor is -1.
 * `std2::vector` panics on out-of-bounds subscripts.
 * `std2::ref_cell` panics when requesting a mutable borrow and the inner object is borrowed or when requesting a shared borrow and the inner object is mutably borrowed.